Developer Guide

 Afterwards, the information of the target tasks are copied and completed tasks with exactly the same information as the target tasks are created.

-are called two times to update the respective target tasks in the task list.
+Finally, Model#setTask(Task taskToDone, Task completedTask) are called two times to update the respective target tasks in the task list.

-method is called to refresh the UI and show the update.
+Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS) method is called to refresh the UI and show the update.

-For brevity, lower level implementation of Model#setTask(Task taskToDone, Task completedTask)
+For brevity, lower level implementation of Model#setTask(Task taskToDone, Task completedTask),

-and Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS)
+and Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS) are omitted.

-Step 3: On execution completion a CommandResult
+Step 3: On execution completion a CommandResult is created.

-A success message will be appended with CommandResult#MESSAGE_DONE_TASK_SUCCESS
+A success message will be appended with CommandResult#MESSAGE_DONE_TASK_SUCCESS.

-can be found below, using the aforementioned as an example.
+The sequence diagram for a sample usage of DoneTaskCommandcan be found below, using the aforementioned as an example.

-is not shown in the sequence diagram
+Due to the size constraint, the argument PREDICATE_SHOW_ALL_TASKS is not shown in the sequence diagram

-when calling the method Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS)
+when calling the method Model#updateFilteredTaskList(PREDICATE_SHOW_ALL_TASKS).

 Design Considerations